 Slowly I turn to my other neighbor at the table and say, “OH.
 MY.
 GAWD.”
 Then I make everyone stop talking and take a bite.
 Everyone says, “OH.
 MY.
 GAWD.”
 Then there’s silence as we silently and ecstatically enjoy the pie while giving each other intense looks and rolling our eyes in pleasure.

 I asked P. Allen Smith about the pie and he called the pie “Crème Brulee’s Culinary Cousin”.
-It is an old family recipe which he has published in his latest cookbook, P. Allen Smith’s Seasonal Recipes From The Garden.
+It is an old family recipe that he has published in his latest cookbook, P. Allen Smith’s Seasonal Recipes From The Garden.
 I asked permission and he suggested I share the recipe from the book with my readers (the recipe is below).

 Special thanks to fellow writer, Carolyn Binder from Cowlick Cottage Farm Blog for the photo.
 I was too busy eating to snap a picture.
 Enjoy!!